-All plans and information lodged with an application that is notified in accordance with this CPP will be available for inspection at Council's Customer Service Centres.
+All plans and information lodged with an application that is notified in accordance with this CPP will be available for inspection electronically at Council's Customer Service Centres in Bankstown and Campsie during business hours or at Campsie, Bankstown and Riverwood Libraries during opening hours.
 This will include all forms, architectural plans, consultant reports and supplementary documentation submitted with the application.